 The annual fashion show in which the HSFI graduating class presents their designs on the runway, is also a fundraising event that aims to raise money for student scholarships.
-All proceeds raised during the fundraising from ticket purchases for the event and donations will go towards the scholarships.
+All proceeds raised during the fundraising from ticket purchases for the event and donations go towards the scholarships.

-Throughout the school year, the senior class receives guidance from industry designers and other professionals, culminating in the HSFI Career Day and the Fashion Show Preview where experts advise the students on their final designs for the runway show.
+Throughout the school year, the senior class received guidance from industry designers and other professionals, culminating in the HSFI Career Day and the Fashion Show Preview where experts advise the students on their final designs for the runway show.

-Three Latinx students of the HSFI graduating class of 2023 will receive UPS scholarships worth 25 thousand dollars each (about 20 thousand pounds) to pay for their college education.
+Three Latinx students of the HSFI graduating class of 2023 receive UPS scholarships worth 25 thousand dollars each (about 20 thousand pounds) to pay for their college education.

 During last year’s NYFW in September, Angelo Baque partnered with UPS on the project ‘La Bodega Baque’ which championed the spirit of the Latinx community entrepreneurs, featuring merchandise sold exclusively by Latinx-owned small businesses.
 It also presented a special UPS x Awake NY collaborative collection, of which all the profits, along with 50 thousand dollars (about 40 thousand pounds) in grants, went to the HSFI to fund their scholarship program that supports the next generation of Latinx fashion designers and entrepreneurs.